Share buyback

 Publication of transactions

-Share buyback transactions will be reported on a regular basis under the following link:
+Buyback transactions will be reported here on a regular basis:

 Maximum daily repurchase volume

-Swiss Re was limited to repurchasing a maximum of 348,364 shares per day.
+Swiss Re is limited to repurchasing a maximum of 209'662 Swiss Re shares per day.